Diversity, inclusion and belonging

 To have impact and make sustainable progress on diversity, inclusion and belonging, we need actions that are both data-driven and data-proven.
 This way we can keep track, measure progress and make sure the action plans will continue to help us take the next steps forward.

-In addition to the bank-wide action plan to improve gender equity (see below), priorities for 2023 include:
+In addition to the bank-wide action plan to improve gender equity (see below), priorities for 2023 and 2024 include:

 - Leadership development on inclusion-in-action.